How to Create an Anonymous Email?

 It just takes a single email with sensitive information about yourself, your family, organization or customers, sent over an unsecured channel and someone to intercept your conversation and you’re in trouble.

-That’s why, if you want to keep your privacy intact, you should be sending anonymous emails.
+That’s why, if you want to keep your privacy intact and without revealing any sensitive information, you should be sending anonymous emails.

-An anonymous email is one that doesn’t contain any personally identifying information and can’t be traced back to you.
+An anonymous email is one that doesn’t contain any personal information and can’t be traced back to you.

-There are several ways to create anonymous email accounts.
-For this, you’ll need an anonymous email service.
+There are several ways to create an anonymous email account and send an anonymous email.
+For this, you’ll need an anonymous email service provider, of course.

 We’ll show you how easily that’s done with CTemplar: Armored Email.

 The first thing you need to do if you already don’t have an account is to select your preferred account type.
-CTemplar offers several pricing plans ranging from Free (you can upgrade it anytime) to Champion ($37.5/m).
+CTemplar offers several pricing plans ranging from Free (you can upgrade it anytime) to Champion ($50/m) to create your new email account.

 For example, with the Free plan, you get 1 alias, 1GB storage, 10MB attachment limit and can send 200 emails every day.